DataDog/dd-trace-js/MIGRATING.md

 ### CI Visibility new entrypoints

 #### Cypress

 `dd-trace/cypress/plugin` and `dd-trace/cypress/support` are removed, so you won't be able to use them for your `cypress` instrumentation.
 Use `dd-trace/ci/cypress/plugin` and `dd-trace/ci/cypress/support` instead for your plugin and support configuration respectively.

 #### Jest

 The use of `'dd-trace/ci/jest/env'` in [`testEnvironment`](https://jestjs.io/docs/configuration#testenvironment-string)
 is no longer supported.
-The way to instrument your `jest` tests now is by passing `NODE_OPTIONS='-r dd-trace/ci/init'` to the process running the tests.
+The way to instrument your `jest` tests now is by passing the `NODE_OPTIONS='-r dd-trace/ci/init'` environment variable to the process running the tests.

 #### Mocha

 The use of `--require dd-trace/ci/init` as a `mocha` flag is no longer supported.
-The way to instrument your `mocha` tests now is by passing `NODE_OPTIONS='-r dd-trace/ci/init'` to the process running the tests.
+The way to instrument your `mocha` tests now is by passing the `NODE_OPTIONS='-r dd-trace/ci/init'` environment variable to the process running the tests.

 #### Cucumber

 The use of `--require-module dd-trace/ci/init` as a `cucumber-js` flag is no longer supported.
-The way to instrument your `cucumber-js` tests now is by passing `NODE_OPTIONS='-r dd-trace/ci/init'` to the process running the tests.
+The way to instrument your `cucumber-js` tests now is by passing the `NODE_OPTIONS='-r dd-trace/ci/init'` environment variable to the process running the tests.

 ## 1.0 to 2.0